-In Delhi, children felt isolation, bored and disconnected from their Holt-supported community during their city-wide lockdown.
+In Delhi, children felt isolated, bored and disconnected from their Holt-supported community during their city-wide lockdown.
 But then, they started a vlog to connect with each other — and it’s been more meaningful than they ever expected.

 “Hello Friends!
 I’m Deepa,” says a young girl, giving a slight wave to the camera.
 Deepa wears her black hair in two low French braids fastened with purple scrunchies, and has a thin black choker necklace around her neck.